guillaumelauzier/42dico/README.md

 # 42dico

+Function names used in C programming ordered by 42Lausanne exercices.

 # C 00

 1. **putchar**: This function likely takes a single character as an argument and prints it to the standard output.
 It's similar to the standard C function `putchar()`.